 The parking lot at Hoffman's Gun Center and Indoor Range in Newington was full Tuesday morning, with some drivers parking on the front lawn.

 "I walked through.
 I walked out because they didn't have anything.
 The girl told me what's on the shelf is what they have.
 And I totally believe that," said Nick Viccione, a gun owner from Wallingford.
-He said people are trying to load up on ammunition and buy "anything semi-automatic."

 The gun industry in Connecticut dates back to the Revolutionary War and says it supports more than 7,000 jobs in the state.
 Some companies say the new restrictions have them considering a move.